ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > Tell us about your client.
 Who is your client?
 > Explain why your client meets the client rules in the project requirements.

 Our client is the Chi Psi Cornell chapter.
-This client meets teh client rules because it is a campus organization.
+Chi Psi is a social fraternity in the interfraternity council.
+This client meets the client rules because it is a campus organization that needs a static website.

 ### Client Questionnaire (Milestone 1)
 > Develop a client questionnaire to learn more about your client and their goals.